| The

 Juza'i, a Spanish theologian.
 He died in the year 775H at over

 70 years of age.
-(4)
+(4) People like these and countless

 other Muslim scholars travelled throughout the Muslim world in